microchipgnu/sui-aim/README.md

 This project uses [AIM](https://aim.microchipgnu.pt) to run Markdown-based agentic workflows.

-The juice is in the [content folder](/public/content).
+The juicy workflows are in the [content folder](/public/content).
 You can read all the workflows created and even edit and run on your own project.
 Or just visit the [live demo](https://sui-aim.vercel.app)

 ![Captura de ecrã 2025-02-10, às 22 09 02](https://github.com/user-attachments/assets/82786b27-5169-43d0-97a8-6f5eb1e25729)